TheIIIrd/dotfiles-opensuse-workstation/README.md

 flatpak remotes --show-details
 ```

-> If not, this command will add the flathub repository to the list.
+> If not, this command will add the flathub repository to the list:
 ```sh
 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo
 ```